 Eritrea is a highly centralized, authoritarian regime under the control of President Isaias Afwerki.
 A constitution drafted in 1997 was never implemented.
 The People’s Front for Democracy and Justice (PFDJ), headed by the president, is the sole political party.
-There have been no national-level elections since the country’s independence from Ethiopia in 1993.
+There have been no national-level elections since an independence referendum in 1993.

 The government did not generally take steps to investigate, prosecute, or punish officials who committed human rights abuses.
 Impunity for such abuses was the norm.